course-details-portlet

 Course content

 The way systems are developed and operated is changing.
 Professionals who, in the past, might have been regarded as conventional end-users, now play a role in the development and operation of information systems.
 Contemporary engineers and scientists are now expected to possess a range of information technology skills.
-For example, they are expected to use these skills to build a web-based front end for their application, to interact with and control IoT devices, to integrate with third-party services and infrastructure, or to leverage data as a commodity.
-With these everyday skills comes a responsibility to ensure that security and privacy concerns are adequately considered in the systems that they build and work with.
-However, we see many public examples of where this does not happen: security and privacy breaches are reported for information systems, medical devices, industrial control systems, and more.
+However, we see many public examples of where these skills are not well equipped: security and privacy breaches are reported for information systems, medical devices, industrial control systems, and more.

-The objective of this introductory course is to provide a basic competence in a selection of contemporary information security and privacy topics.
+The objective of this introductory course is to provide basic competence in a selection of contemporary information security and privacy topics.
 It is intended for students who expect to play a role in the development and operation of information systems.
+Through attempting at exercises and practical challenges, students are supposed to develop a comprehensive and balanced understanding of information security and privacy issues while practicing basic research skills of information security and privacy topics.

 Learning outcome

-After having completed the course the student will have have aquired the following learing outcomes in terms of knowledge, skills and general competence:
+After having completed the course the student will have acquired the following learning outcomes in terms of knowledge, skills and general competence:

 Knowledge: